majidkhan033/SaaS-Shopify/README.md

 - Register and log in to their accounts.
 - Access the dashboard to view real-time Shopify orders.
-- Monitor order details such as order ID, customer information, and order total.
+- Monitor order details such as Total orders, Total sales, Conversion rate.

 ## Environment Variables

 Make sure to configure the following environment variables:

-- `PORT`: Port for the backend server (default is `5000`).
 - `MONGO_URI`: MongoDB connection string.
 - `JWT_SECRET`: Secret key for signing JWT tokens.
 - `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET`: Shopify credentials for API access.